cgbryan1/comp423-course-notes/docs/tutorials/go-setup.md

 1. Navigate to the left sidebar on your screen
 2. Click on the extensions tab
 3. Download the Dev Containers extension in VSCode

+???+ note

+    You should see "Dev Containers" come up as an extension automatically, but if not, its identifier is `ms-vscode-remote.remote-containers`.

 In the root of go-project, create a directory called ```.devcontainer```.
 Inside of this directory, create a file named ```devcontainer.json```.